Mrs. Doubtfire poster

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Daniel makes the active choice to become Mrs. Doubtfire, calling Miranda with a fake voice and scheduling an interview.
 He commits to the deception to be near his children., moving from reaction to action.

 The Collapse moment at 94 minutes (75% through) represents the emotional nadir.
 Here, The disastrous restaurant scene where Daniel frantically changes between himself and Mrs. Doubtfire, culminating in his exposure.
-The deception dies, Miranda discovers the truth, and Daniel loses everything - his children, Miranda's trust, and his newfound purpose., shows the protagonist at their lowest point.
+The deception dies, Miranda discovers the truth, and Daniel loses everything - his children, Miranda's trust, and his newfound purpose., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 At the custody hearing, Daniel gives an honest, heartfelt speech about his love for his children and what he's learned.
 He stops trying to trick his way back and instead shows his genuine transformation.
 The judge sees his growth., demonstrating the transformation achieved throughout the journey.